 Medjool dates are very rich, sweet, and delicious.
 They are also known as Medjul dates, and they have soft skin and fibrous texture.
-They are large, about three inches long, and sometimes even very large in size and they turn from amber to reddish-brown when they are ripening.
-They are very moist and are perfect for eating when they are freshly picked.
+They are large, about three inches long, and sometimes even very large in size, and they turn from amber to reddish-brown when they are ripening.
+Medjool dates are very moist and perfect for eating when freshly picked.
 Medjool dates are well-known in most stores and will moisten the palette.
 They have a very sticky inside and offer a decadent caramel flavor.
 They are ideal for using in recipes such as shakes, stuffing recipes, or energy bars.

 16. Migraf Dates

 These dates are also called Mejraf dates, and they are very popular in Southern Yemen because of their high-quality.
 They are golden amber in color and are large in size.
 It’s recommended to eat a couple of these per day to get the benefits and nutrients that these dates have to offer.